meyertime/linux-all-the-things/docs/arch-arm.md

 ## Reboot remotely

-You can always unplug/replug, but that’s a little harsh.
+You can always unplug/replug, but that's a little harsh.
 Here's a command:

 1. `shutdown -r 0` to reboot immediately.
 2. `shutdown 0` to shut down immediately, such as before unplugging.

 ## Set up wifi (Raspberry Pi)

-Wired is already configured to connect and use DHCP.
-A special adapter is needed to connect it directly over USB.
-Connect over wired for now and SSH.
+In order to configure wifi, we need a way to SSH in.
+Wired networking is already configured to connect and use DHCP.
+Connect over wired for now and SSH in.
+(It is possible to connect the board directly to the computer over USB, but a special adapter is needed, which I don't have.)

 1. Use `su` to get root access.
 2. `wifi-menu` will walk you through setting up a new wifi connection.
     - Forgot to use `-o` option to obscure the password.
-At least that’s the option I remember... could be wrong.
+At least that's the option I remember... could be wrong.
 3. `systemctl enable netctl-auto@wlan0.service` assuming `wlan0` is the interface.
     - Some docs say to use `netctl enable wlan0-my-wifi-connection` using the name of the wifi connection set up earlier.
 However, apparently that is insufficient to get wifi to connect automatically, and it interferes with the above `netctl-auto` service from working properly.
 Using only the steps above should get wifi connecting automatically.
 4. Reboot.
 It should now connect to the wifi network automatically.